Who is Kazuyuki Ishihara?

 Acers featured strongly in the 2024 Chelsea garden, as well as a waterfall, which is a trademark of Ishihara’s gardens.
 I also strongly admired the green wall, as well as the use of moss – and finally the vivid purple Iris sibirica ‘Tropic Night’ really caught my eye.

-The way he’s included rocks and moss around a waterfall make the garden feel like a hidden oasis that you’ve stumbled upon on a day trip – it really is a beautifully stunning garden.
+He includes rocks and moss around a waterfall in a way that makes the garden feel like a hidden oasis you might stumble upon during a day trip—it’s truly a beautifully stunning space.